lzh-mb-mod/RTSCamera/README.md

   You can modify them manually, but if you edit it incorrectly or remove them, the configuration will be reset to default.

 - Undead mode.
 HP of All agents will not change after switched on.
+Just for the purpose of training your combat skill or making video.

 ## How to install
 1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
 It should be merged with `Modules` of the game.
 Or use Vortex to install it automatically.